arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

-Both devices will send and receive messages respectively through the RS-485 interface and will print them in the IDE's Serial Monitor as shown in the animation below.
+Both devices will send and receive messages respectively through the RS-485 interface and will print them in the IDE's Serial Monitor, as shown in the animation below.

 ![Full-duplex RS-485 communication example](assets/rs845taddy.gif)